cnumr/best-practices/chapters/BP_103_en.md

 Server logs (web, application, database) can become very large.
 It is recommended to configure them.
 By adjusting the application's log level at the highest possible level (e.g. only information/warning/error) and by logging only relevant information, disk writes are avoided, the number of CPU cycles is reduced as well as storage space use.

-To avoid disk saturation, it is also recommended to set up retention periods and log rotation based on the service operational needs.
+To avoid disk saturation, it is also recommended to set up a retention time and log rotation based on the service operational needs.

 ### Example